Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 2

-The afternoon’s swim goes along the south coast of Mansuar Island which features recessed beaches, and rocky promontories.
-The island’s stunning reef is our constant companion and is only ever a few metres from you as we make our way along the coast to Sauwandarek village, which is our finishing point for this swim.
+This morning we travel to Cape Kri, which sits at the crossroads of different ocean currents and offers an incredible variety of flora and fauna.
+This area even holds the world record for the most fish species spotted in one dive!
+The morning's swim goes along the south coast of Mansuar Island, which features recessed beaches, and rocky promontories.
+The island’s stunning reef is our constant companion and is only ever a few metres from you as we make our way to Sauwandarek village - our finishing point for this swim.

 Day 3